 5 Common Mistakes People Make with Pallet Racks

-Ways to increase safety, save space, and enhance rack functionality
+Avoiding common errors will help improve safety, save space and enhance rack functionality

 Safe pallet rack operation involves understanding how to properly use racks; an otherwise safe rack can become dangerous and expensive if used incorrectly.
 Here are 5 common mistakes people make with pallet racks—and what you can do to ensure you don’t make any of them in your warehouse.